WilcoLouwerse/Begrafenisplanner-application-NLDesign/TUTORIAL.md

 $ docker-compose up
 ```

 Your computer should now start up your local development environment.
-Don’t worry about al the code coming by, let's just wait until it finishes.
+Don't worry about al the code coming by, let's just wait until it finishes.
 You're free to watch along and see what exactly docker is doing, you will know when it's finished when it tells you that it is ready to handle connections.

 Open your browser type http://localhost/ as address and hit enter, you should now see your common ground component up and running.